 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Harwich is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Harwich is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Harwich who work in office and administrative support (15.05%), sales jobs (14.24%), and management occupations (10.32%).
+Overall, Harwich is a town of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Harwich who work in office and administrative support (12.01%), sales jobs (11.08%), and management occupations (9.78%).

 Harwich is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

-The per capita income in Harwich in 2010 was $38,555, which is middle income relative to Massachusetts, and wealthy relative to the rest of the US.
-This equates to an annual income of $154,220 for a family of four.
+The per capita income in Harwich in 2018 was $40,234, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
+This equates to an annual income of $160,936 for a family of four.
 However, Harwich contains both very wealthy and poor people as well.

 The people who call Harwich home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Harwich residents report their race to be White, followed by Asian.
-Important ancestries of people in Harwich include English, Italian, German, and Polish.
+The greatest number of Harwich residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Harwich include Irish, English, Italian, German, and French.

 The most common language spoken in Harwich is English.
-Other important languages spoken here include Spanish and Gujarathi.
+Other important languages spoken here include French and Spanish.